 Explore Military Tools for ArcGIS

-In this lesson, you'll install Military Tools for ArcGIS, create a new project, change display coordinates, and add a layer package with military symbols representing the Meuse-Argonne battlefield on October 7, 1918.
+First, you will install Military Tools for ArcGIS, create a new project, change display coordinates, and add a layer package with military symbols representing the Meuse-Argonne battlefield on October 7, 1918.
 When complete, you can begin exploring the battle of Meuse-Argonne.

 Download Military Tools for ArcGIS